nickdemeo/StayUp/README.md

 # StayUp
-StayUpis a machine learning-driven web application designed to predict stock prices using Long Short-Term Memory (LSTM) neural networks.
+StayUp is a machine learning-driven web application designed to predict stock prices using Long Short-Term Memory (LSTM) neural networks.
 By leveraging historical stock data from Yahoo Finance, the project